2-Rail O Scale Primer

 The basis for all good trackwork is the roadbed, and for 2-rail O scale this is no different from other scales or hi-rail.
 The heavier O-scale equipment makes sound absorption even more important so that noise is kept to a minimum.
 Modelers in other scales are already aware of this, so the same methods can be used for 2-rail O scale.
 This usually involves using familiar materials for the roadbed such as Homasote, cork, foam, etc., which are already used in other scales.
 Books and magazines are available which cover this subject in detail and should be consulted for advice and guidance.
 Some recommended books and manuals are listed in the appendix.

 Track sections are also available with different rail sizes such as code 148, code 125, etc. The code number refers to the rail height in thousandths of inches (i.e., code 148 rail is 0.148 inches in height).
-Sectional track sections with concrete ties instead of wood ties are also available for those who want to model the latest prototype road.
+Sectional track sections with concrete ties instead of wood ties has also been available for those who want to model the latest prototype road.
 As for switches, or turnouts, many manufacturers produce these in different turnout numbers, so there is a wide choice for the modeler to select from.

 As for the modeler who prefers to hand-lay his own track, there is no limit to what he can accomplish.
 Companies such as Right-O’-Way manufacture just about every kind of prototypical model track components, so a modeler can reproduce an extremely realistic track with two tie plates and four spikes for every tie, with rail joiners every 39 feet just like the prototype.
 Switches, or turnouts, have frog and guard rail castings with all the nut-and-bolt details just like the prototype, and rail braces and gauge plates to scale are also available to make very realistic turnouts.
 This takes a lot of work, however, so most modelers take a simpler approach although some modelers have gone the whole distance in reproducing trackwork as realistic as possible.